 Does the proposed change comply with the statutes and regulations of the NAIC Membership and encourage the use of the NAIC’s Uniform Applications in all jurisdictions?

-The initial comment period on exposure drafts for the Producer Licensing Uniformity (D) Working Group is 30 calendar days.
+The initial comment period on exposure drafts for the Producer Licensing Uniformity (D) Working Group should be 30 calendar days.
 The Working Group may consider additional exposure periods of less than 30 days for revisions to the same draft.

-5 Revisions to the NAIC’s Uniform Applications must be adopted by the Producer Licensing Uniformity (D) Working Group by August 1, the Producer Licensing (D) Task Force by Sept.
-1,. the Market Regulation and Consumer Affairs (D) Committee by Oct.
-1, and the Executive (EX) Committee and Plenary by Dec.
-31.
+4. Revisions to the NAIC’s Uniform Applications should be adopted by the Producer Licensing Uniformity (D) Working Group and the Producer Licensing (D) Task Force by the NAIC Summer National Meeting.

+5. If the Producer Licensing Uniformity (D) Working Group recommends not to proceed with a request, the request will be updated with that decision, filed for future reference, and a copy to the requestor.

-6. The implementation timeline for the revised Uniform Licensing Applications will be coordinated with NAIC and NIPR staff and communicated to the Producer Licensing (D) Task Force.
+6. If the Producer Licensing Uniformity (D) Working Group recommends proceeding with a request, NAIC and NIPR staff will perform analysis during the next 30 days and provide a time and cost estimate for the Producer Licensing (D) Task Force’s review and prioritization with an identified implementation date.

+7. Revisions to the NAIC’s Uniform Applications should be adopted by the Market Regulation and Consumer Affairs (D) Committee by Oct.
+1, and the Executive Committee and Plenary by the NAIC Fall National Meeting.

 W:\National Meetings\2021\Summer\TF\PLTF\UA Change Process 6.10.21.docx

 NAIC Uniform Application Change Request